Francesco-Cannas/crnn_lid/README.md

   - More below
 - **/tools**
   - Some handy scripts to clean filenames, normalize audio files and other stuff.
-- **/web-server**
-  - A demo project for language identification.
-A small web server with a REST interface for classification and a small web frontend to upload audio files.
-For more information see README in that folder.

 ## Requirements